 Create an IAM user with administrator privileges, and enable multi-factor authentication (MFA) for both root and IAM user accounts.

-Create up to three key pairs in your preferred region, for Remote Desktop Gateway, SAS Grid, and Lustre or IBM Spectrum Scale instances.
+Create up to three key pairs in your preferred region, for Remote Desktop Gateway, SAS grid, and Lustre or IBM Spectrum Scale instances.
 One key pair can be used for all three.
 You’re responsible for managing and securing these EC2 key pairs .

 Request a service limit increase for the following: